-Cloud-Native Application Protection Platform (CNAPP)
+What Is a Cloud-Native Application Protection Platform (CNAPP)?

-A cloud-native application protection platform (CNAPP) is an all-in-one cloud-native software platform that simplifies monitoring, detecting and acting on potential cloud security threats and vulnerabilities.
+A cloud-native application protection platform (CNAPP) is an all-in-one cloud-native platform that simplifies monitoring, detecting and remediating potential cloud security threats and vulnerabilities.
 As an increasing number of organizations adopt DevSecOps, they are looking for ways to ensure cloud-native application security, protect business-critical workloads and streamline operations.
 A CNAPP combines multiple tools and capabilities into a single software solution to minimize complexity and facilitate DevOps and DevSecOps team operations.
 A CNAPP offers an end-to-end cloud and application security through the whole CI/CD application lifecycle, from development to production.

 Download Now